serverless/blog/posts/2017-09-26-serverless-monitoring-the-good-the-bad-and-the-ugly.md

 What did I do?
 I went hunting.
 There has to be something out there on the web that can help me out.
 I was looking for a way to simulate the monitoring and logging of a server.
 I thought maybe there's a way to create a broader perspective over the whole serverless system.
 What I found blew me away, in a good way.
 A bunch of tools exist that parse and analyze logs from all functions in a system on the account level.
 Now that's cool.

 I decided to try our [Dashbird]() because it's free and seems promising.
 They're not asking for a credit card either, making it a "why not try it out" situation.

-Allegedly it only takes 5 minutes to hook up with your AWS account and be ready to go.
-I'm skeptic.
+They say it only takes 5 minutes to hook up with your AWS account and be ready to go, but hey.
+I'm a skeptic.
 I timed myself.

 The onboarding process was very straightforward.
 You just add a new policy and role on your AWS account, hook it to your Dashbird account and that's it.
 They even have a great [getting started tutorial](https://dashbird.io/help/getting-started/setting-up-dashbird/).